Regality theory: Theoretical foundations and conceptual connections

 Evolutionary psychology is the major discipline that the regal and kungic society theory falls under.
 Evolutionary psychology focuses on the psychological adaptations thought to be specific to an entire species that are displayed and observed by individuals of the species.
 These psychological adaptations are then suggested to explain elements of culture in that they are linked to social organization patterns based on the way that the individuals creating and perpetuating the culture are thinking of their surrounding world, which is considered a worldview.
 The regal and kungic society theory poses that the social group environment triggers psychological adaptations that are meant to address whatever collective dangers come from that environmental setting.
 The modeling of regality theory is also attributed to evolutionary game theory and biological life history theory.
-In particular, regality theory is focusing on the free-rider problem in war or inter-group conflict.
+In particular, regality theory is focusing on the free-rider problem in war or intergroup conflict.
 A strong leader can suppress free riding in war by rewarding brave warriors and punishing defectors.
 This is an advantage for the whole group because it improves the chances of winning the conflict.
 Therefore, it is advantageous for all members of the group to support a strong leader in this situation.
 A strong leader is a disadvantage, however, when there is no conflict and no need for collective action, because a strong and powerful leader may be despotic and take advantage of everybody else.

 Individuals fighting for the collective social group (parochial altruism or self-sacrifice) can be explained by the regal reaction.

 Life history theory's connection to regality theory comes from the shared expectations of reproduction patterns based on ecological settings.
-This also connects the theory of regal and kungic societal structures to the discipline of evolutionary ecology as both theories are addressing events that are considered the universal stages/events of life across all organisms- birth, reproduction, death.
+This also connects the theory of regal and kungic societal structures to the discipline of evolutionary ecology as both theories are addressing events that are considered the universal stages/events of life across all organisms—birth, reproduction, death.

 Other theories that link threat to intolerance and authoritarianism include Integrated threat theory, authoritarianism theory and the theory of tight and loose cultures.